Kyriosity/read-write/README+/software/QA/README.md

 ### Velvet gloves of discipline

-Breaking changes as close as fingers to the keyboard, commits that can be rolled back with a click, development/testing playgrounds and sandboxes, ["it works on my machine"](../../pencraft/README+/memes/README+/polyptych_works.md).
+Breaking changes as close as fingers to the keyboard, commits that can be rolled back with a click, development playgrounds and tesring sandboxes, ["it works on my machine"](../../pencraft/README+/memes/README+/polyptych_works.md), ...

 What's admissible on "tangible" projects may lead to epic fails on a larger scale.